castle-engine/castle-engine/packages/README.txt

 In this directory you can find Lazarus packages that allow you to easily use Castle Game Engine in Lazarus programs.

-Short instructions: just compile and install kambi_base and kambi_components.
+Short instructions: just compile and install castle_base and castle_components.
-*Do not* install kambi_glwindow in Lazarus (only compile it). kambi_components depends on standard Lazarus package LazOpenGLContext.
+*Do not* install castle_glwindow in Lazarus (only compile it). castle_components depends on standard Lazarus package LazOpenGLContext.

 ----------------------------------------
 Usage:

-  1. Open wanted kambi_xxx.lpk file in Lazarus and compile the package.
+  1. Open wanted castle_xxx.lpk file in Lazarus and compile the package.

-  2. When you want to use the units included in kambi_xxx.lpk in your program, just add this kambi_xxx package as a "Required Package" for your project
+  2. When you want to use the units included in castle_xxx.lpk in your program, just add this castle_xxx package as a "Required Package" for your project
      (using "Project" -> "Project Inspector" dialog).